Ice Cube

 BirthdayJun 15, 1969

 Ice Cube has also had an active film career since the early 1990s.
-He entered cinema by playing Doughboy in director John Singleton's feature debut Boyz n the Hood, a 1991 drama named after a 1987 rap song that Ice Cube wrote.
-He also co-wrote and starred in the 1995 comedy film Friday, which spawned a successful franchise and reshaped his public image into a bankable movie star.
+His first acting role was in the hood film Boyz n the Hood (1991), named after a 1987 N.W.A. song he wrote.
+He also co-wrote and starred in the 1995 comedy film Friday, which spawned a franchise and reshaped his public image into an actor.
 He made his directorial debut with the 1998 film The Players Club, and also produced and curated the film's accompanying soundtrack.
-As of 2020, he has appeared in about 40 films, including the 1999 war comedy Three Kings, family comedies like the Barbershop series, and buddy cop comedies 21 Jump Street, 22 Jump Street, and Ride Along.
-He was an executive producer of many of these films, as well as of the 2015 biopic Straight Outta Compton.
+His film credits including the comedies Three Kings (1999), the Barbershop and Are We There Yet? franchises, 21 Jump Street (2012), 22 Jump Street, Ride Along (both 2014) and Ride Along 2 (2016).
+He has also appeared in the XXX franchise, the crime drama Rampart (2012), the animated fantasy The Book of Life (2014), and the thriller War of the Worlds (2025).
+Ice Cube has also acted as executive producer, including for the 2015 biopic Straight Outta Compton.

 Biography from the Wikipedia article Ice Cube.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.